ucsb-cs148/w25/_exam/project_presentations.md

 # Final Presentations

 **4pm to 7pm, Thursday March 23** (original finals slot)
+This will be a Zoom Session everyone is expected to attend.
+The Zoom link will be announced in the #general channel in Slack.

 Here is the point percentage breakdown for grading that the teaching team plans to use for the “Final Product” 40% of the course grade.